Carolina Sandhills: Human history

 Sand Hills cottage architecture is a style that developed in this area in the early to mid-1800s; it is a modified form of Greek Revival architecture.
 The people of the 'Piney Woods' that once covered the Sandhills and Inner Banks were known as "Goobers" around the time of the Civil War.

 Preservation

 The Carolina Sandhills National Wildlife Refuge in northeastern South Carolina attempts to preserve a fraction of the original Sandhills longleaf pine ecosystem.
 The refuge is located in Chesterfield County near McBee.

+In North Carolina, Sandhills Game Land has one of the largest and intact remnants longleaf pine ecosystems in the state that protects longleaf pine habitats and species.
+Prescribed fire is used on game lands to maintain the understory of longleaf communities and habitat management for species such as the red cockaded woodpecker.